munificent/craftinginterpreters/book/parsing-expressions.md

 language *makes sense*.

-But, for many users there is an even faster shortcut to getting our language's ideas into their wetware -- *use concepts they already know.* Many newcomers to our language will be coming from some other language or languages.
+But, for many users there is an even faster shortcut to getting our language's ideas into their wetware -- *use concepts they already know*.
+Many newcomers to our language will be coming from some other language or languages.
 If our language uses some of the same syntax or semantics as those, there is much less for the user to learn (and *unlearn*).